riccardo-lomazzi/scadenziario-web-service/README.md

 | gruppiutenti | (`userid`, `idgruppo`) | Table that joins users and fee groups (not everyone can see other people's groups, only the admin) |
 | tipimovimento | (`nome`) | Table to store fee types (`DARE` -> expenses, `AVERE` -> revenues) |

-- load the page on the same network location of the Express server (`localhost`)